williaz/TechRefresher/Core_Spring.md

 ```java
 execution(* concert.Performance.perform(..)&& within(concert.*)))  // * any return type; .. any args; in concert package
 ```
+- externalizing expressions into one dedicated class like SystemArchitecture
 ### What is the JoinPoint argument used for?
 - first arg for @After, @AfterReturning, @AfterThrowing, @Before if use
 - get JoinPoint method info like joinPoint.getSignature(), Object[] joinPoint.getArgs()